sassoftware/sas-container-recipes/README.md

 **Note:** On Windows, you can clone the repository by using PowerShell.
 Also, you can clone the repository on a Mac.

+## SAS Viya Programming - Single Container

+### Capabilities

+This set of recipes enables you to:
+* Build a docker image that contains a SAS Viya, Programming-only environment
+* Run this container in interactive mode for users to
+    * develop code in SAS Studio
+    * access the power of SMP CAS
+* Run this container in batch mode to execute SAS code on a scheduled basis

-## Use build.sh to Build the Images
+### Use build.sh to Build the Images

 A script named `build.sh` is at the repository root level.
 After the sassoftware/sas-container-recipes project is cloned, run `build.sh` to build a set of Docker images for SAS Viya 3.4.